 For my last colonoscopy I had the added bonus of an audience of international trainee gastroenterologists watching the proceedings from the room next door, via video link, whilst my gastro consultant gave a running commentary and his colleague drove the camera ever onwards.

 Dexamethasone – a steroid – the work of the devil.
 Dexamethasone is the steroid’s steroid.
 About 5 times as powerful as prednisolone for the same tablet dose.
 It had been found that in some patients a short, sharp course of this drug could dramatically improve platelet count.
 I was about to have a liver biopsy and my platelets were very low so was given a dose of 40mg for 4 days.
-All was well for the first 3 days and then I started to get hiccups and an uncontrollable appetite but on day 4 I started acting as if I had Tourettes.
+All was well for the first 3 days and then I started to get hiccups and an uncontrollable appetite but on day 4 I started acting as if I had a form of Tourettes.
 Very odd.
 I mentioned to my haematologist that I had become “loud and obnoxious” but she refused to write that down in my notes as she said she would be struck off.

 Enhanced Recovery Programme – I had my ileostomy at St.Thomas’ Hospital in London and, being elective surgery, was given the choice of participating in their Enhanced Recovery Programme.
 I could have opted out but grabbed the opportunity with both hands.
 The pre-operative assessment, planning and preparation before admission mean that you are given comprehensive information on what will happen, when it will happen and the likely outcomes.
 Instead of going into hospital unprepared you already have a good idea of what to expect.
 I found it helped me to become very calm about the whole situation.